-2. Connect three BOE kit jumper wires between the SX Video Display Module’s +5 GND, and Serial pins and the BOE header’s Vdd, Vss, P0.
+2. Connect three BOE kit jumper wires between the SX video display module’s +5 GND and Serial pins, as well as the BOE header’s Vdd, Vss, P0.

 3. Plug the BASIC Stamp 2 module into the BOE.

-5. Attach the A/V RCA cables to the video and audio signal inputs (J2 & J1) of the A/V transmitter kit.
-Connect the other ends of the cables to your SX Video Display Module.
+5. Attach the A/V RCA cables to the video and audio signal inputs (J2 and J1) of the A/V transmitter kit.
+Connect the other ends of the cables to your SX video display module.
 The module’s yellow RCA jack is for video output and the white RCA jack is for audio output.

-6. Plug a 9V battery into the BOE.
+6. Plug a 9-volt battery into the BOE.